sermon: Holiness of God (Part 4)

-Hebrews 1:1-3 God, who at sundry times and in different manners spake in time past unto the fathers by the prophets, has in these last days spoken unto us by his Son, whom he has appointed heir of all things, by whom also he made the worlds; who being the brightness of his glory, and the express image of his person, and upholding all things [the entire universe; the entire creation] by the word of His power
+Hebrews 1:1-3 God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things [the entire universe; the entire creation] by the word of His power. . .

 Does this give us any kind of an idea of how holy God is, if His power is this great in exceeding our power?
 Is His love that far beyond?
 Is His mercy that far beyond?
 We need to ask ourselves these questions.